Chicago World Fair

 The "look" of the fair was "minimalist".
 Buildings had flat walls, no windows, no applied ornament and an asymmetrical layout.
 New construction techniques were used in several of the fair buildings.
 The new look did not affect the real world as had the Columbian World Fair architecture.

 The fair organizers used strong management to create a coherent set of displays.
 The diversity of previous fairs was changed into a very regulated look that was consistent from one exhibit to another.
 This look included color, lighting and architectural elements.
-It is the same thought that applies to McDonalds restaurants.
+It is the same thought that applies to most modern franchises.

 Sterling silver objects were not eagerly sought after during this financial debacle and sterling silver spoons are not readily available.
 These are the only few sterling spoons of which I am aware, although others may exist.